elixirschool/telemetry-code-along/post_2.md

 end
 ```

+## Step 3: Start The `TelemetryMetricsStatsd` GenServer with the Metrics List

-Each metric function returns a struct that contains the data and logic for the given metric type.
+Each metric function returns a struct that describes the given metric type.
 This list of structs is what get's passed to the `TelemetryMetricsStatsd` GenServer when it gets started up:

 ```elixir
 defmodule Quantum.Telemetry do